Image

 International religious freedom issues are growing worldwide in urgency and importance.
 The IRF Congressional Scorecard seeks to: increase Congressional awareness of international religious freedom issues; encourage legislators to take even bolder actions in support of this freedom; and provide citizens with a nonpartisan, concise summary of public actions taken by Congress on issues related to international religious freedom.

 The International Religious Freedom Congressional Scorecard highlights the voting records of members of the U.S. Senate and House of Representatives for bills, resolutions, and amendments that support international religious freedom.
 It also tracks sponsorship and co-sponsorship of bills and membership in international religious freedom-related caucuses.
+The International Religious Freedom Congressional Scorecard is an educational tool and should not be perceived as an effort to support or endorse specific legislation, issues, or candidates.

 • The need to protect and promote religious freedom is more critical now than ever.
 I am hopeful the International Religious Freedom Congressional Scorecard will spur Congress to more proactively address the continuing and escalating religious freedom crisis worldwide.